evergreen-ci/evergreen/docs/Project-Configuration/Merge-Queue.md

 to pass before any changes can be merged into the protected branch.
 Alternative, you can require a single or multiple variants to pass before merging, instead of all variants.

+## Concurrency

+Concurrency is on by default for the GitHub merge queue.
+If there are multiple PRs in the queue, your PR might be tested with other commits.
+This means that the Evergreen versions on a project patches page might be testing your PR even if they have a different commit queue title.
+This title is the title of the HEAD PR of a merge group, but the merge group could contain multiple PRs.
+Note that GitHub merges all commits from each PR before adding that PR to a version, so a given version has as many commits in it as there are PRs in it.

 ## Additional Resources